14islands/wp-responsive-io/README.txt

 Responsive.io is a service that optimizes and delivers perfect images for every screen.

 We automatically pull images from your website, resize and optimize them for your visitors to speed up load time.

+The plugin will make sure your tags are ready and that our javascript is loaded.
+All that unobtrusively without changing the content in your database.

+Features:
+- Images are automatically resized to fit any device.
+- Our global CDN delivers your images in milliseconds.
+- Retina support.
+High quality images for high density screens.
+- We use WebP, progressive JPG and clever optimizations to make your images smaller.
+- Our servers cache your images so they are ready to be served in all sizes.
+- No watermarks, no user-agent sniffing, no cookies, no extra HTTP requests.
+No bullshit.

 Register your domain for a free trial at http://responsive.io.